What Does House Bolting / Earthquake Retrofitting Mean?

 The cripple walls are the section of your house that rest right above the Mudsill.
 They support the weight of the house and create a crawl space.
 If the cripple wall is covered on the exterior with only stucco or wood siding, it is not strong enough to resist earthquakes.
 You will need to strengthen your cripple wall to prevent serious damage to your home by bracing the cripple walls with plywood.

 Bracing the cripple walls by using structural-grade plywood is simple and provides greater resistance to earthquakes.
-Bolting your Mudsill to the foundation and adding plywood to the cripple walls are the two most cost effective steps you can take to earthquake-safe your home in Los Angeles, Orange and Ventura Counties.
+Bolting your Mudsill to the foundation and adding plywood to the cripple walls are the two most cost-effective steps you can take to earthquake-safe your home in Los Angeles County.

-On many homes it is not possible to install foundation bolts because there is too little room between the top of the Mudsill and the floor of the house.
+On many homes, it is not possible to install foundation bolts because there is too little room between the top of the Mudsill and the floor of the house.
 This is because either there is no cripple wall or the cripple wall is extremely short.
-In these cases, special hardware known as “foundation anchor plates” are used to secure the house to the foundation.
+In these cases, special hardware known as “foundation anchor plates” is used to secure the house to the foundation.

 In applications where the Mudsill is wider than the cripple wall studs, blocking will need to be installed on top of the Mudsill to provide a nailing surface for the sheathing.
 In order for sheathing to strengthen the cripple walls, it needs to be properly nailed on all four sides.